Assessing the Impact of Sequence Length Learning on Classification Tasks for Transformer Encoder Models: Alleviating the Impact of Sequence Length Learning

-The first approach exploits the robustness of transformer representations learned during pretraining.
-These efficient representations allow us to reduce the number of training examples significantly, we believe that, as \citet{brown2020language}, pretrained models such as RoBERTa are strong few-shot learners.
-Reducing the number of training examples allows us to only pick observations that have similar lengths from both classes.
+The first approach exploits the transformer representations learned during pretraining.
+These efficient representations allow us to significantly reduce the number of training examples by removing the observations that would create the greatest bias in the classification model.
+A similar scheme was adopted in \cite{wu2022generating}.
+In our work, we can trivially identify these observations by measuring their sequence length during data preparation.

-To evaluate this hypothesis, we finetune the RoBERTa official model's weights using the overlapping section of the engineered dataset from Section \ref{ss:alter_training_Set} exclusively.
-This data selection yields an adjusted overlap percentage of around 100 \%, thus eliminating the sequence length meta-feature.
-For example, for AP, using long and short examples containing more than 70 tokens {\textbf and} less than 85 tokens provides a training subset reduced to 25\% of its original size with an overlapping percentage around 100\%.

-We evaluate the models generated on the three test partitions.
-For example, in AP 25\%, we use 25\% of the original training data to fit a model that we evaluate on the complete, original, unaltered test set as well as on the other 2 subsets.

-The accuracies of those models for \textbf{Original-test} and \textbf{Gap-test} are presented in table \ref{tab:few_shot}.
-Using those two subsets gives us enough information to view the complete picture.

-As predicted, the pretrained transformer models perform very well in our few-shot learning paradigm.
-The model's performance using a small portion of the training data almost reaches the benchmarks obtained by state-of-the-art models.
-The reader should note that we cannot evaluate the performance of 0 \% dataset in our few-shot learning paradigm as there is not observations available to use for training purposes.
-We estimated that 1000 observations were needed to achieve an acceptable performance in the few shot learning paradigm for both datasets.

-We believe the nature of the task is important to the strong performance of the models in the few-shot learning paradigm.
-As the pretraining methodology uses general-purpose corpora, we expect the text documents used in training to contain the full spectrum of both positive and negative sentiment.
-Hence, per design, the model's pretrained weights can be combined efficiently into a representation that can be used for sentiment classification.
-These results also show that OOD observations (regarding the sequence length) can be classified with high precision.
-This contrasts the results obtained by \citet{varivs2021sequence} and \citet{anil2022exploring} for a seq2seq task.
-As discussed, we believe transformers can easily transform text input into a representation carrying sentiment information.

-Even if transformer hidden weights can be adapted to a fundamental task such as sentiment classification, other binary classification tasks using field-specific vocabulary may not use this technique.
-The following section presents a data augmentation technique that solely relies on the transformers' language model (LM) weights.
+To evaluate this technique on binary sentiment analysis models, we finetune the weights of {\tt roberta-base} after removing all observations with a sequence length outside the overlap region of both class distributions.
+This results in the elimination of the presence of the sequence length meta-feature in training sets.

+The results of the classification model evaluated on reduced datasets are presented in Table \ref{tab:reducing}.
+It contains the dataset used and the initial and updated class overlap percentage.
+The last two columns present the accuracies of the models trained with (Ini.) and without (Red.) problematic observations, evaluated on the unaltered \textbf{Original-test} dataset.

+As expected, the models pre-trained without problematic examples perform very well.
+Even the models using a small part of the training data achieve performance similar to state-of-the-art models.